reece/pytest-optional-tests/README.md

     uv pip install -U setuptools pip uv pytest uv pip install -e '.[dev]'

+## Motivation and Design

+Pytest [markers](https://docs.pytest.org/en/stable/reference/reference.html#marks) make it easy to run a subset of tests, but doesn't skip those tests.
+The pytest [skip](https://docs.pytest.org/en/stable/reference/reference.html#pytest-skip) and [skipif](https://docs.pytest.org/en/stable/reference/reference.html#pytest-mark-skipif) marks provide skipping functionality, but such tests can't be re-enabled.
+That is, a test that is marked with both `@pytest.mark.skip()` (or `skipif`) and `@pytest.mark.network` will *not* be run with `-m network`.

+This plugin augments [pyteest markers](https://docs.pytest.org/en/stable/example/markers.html) functionality to provide for optional tests, which means that it inherits existing marker functionality, like listing declared markers and checking strictness.

+Currently, there's one unfortunate consequence of this choice: an optional test is enabled ONLY with `--run-optional-test=` with an optional test name.
+Specifically, `-m` does not enable a test when the argument is an optional test name OR is the name of another mark on the same test.
+Both of these could be addressed.

 ## License

 Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT) license.

 ## Issues